 1. Revise as you would for any other exam.
-You need to have a good understanding of your topics as the exam will not test what you can memorise, but how you can apply your knowledge to different questions.
+You need to have a good understanding of your topics as the assessment will not test what you can memorise, but how you can apply your knowledge to different questions.
 It can be helpful to organise your revision materials and notes in themes which map on to the learning outcomes and themes of the module

 2. If you have any texts at home, you could mark up useful sections using removable post-its or sticky tabs that do not damage the books.
 From your reading material, make brief notes which will help you quickly retrieve specific information such as a quote, date, equation, reference, legal case name or name of an author, to support any solution, idea or argument you are making.
-Go to our web pages for advice on how to find online information resources for your exams.
+Go to our web pages for advice on how to find online information resources for your assessments.

 3. Keep quotes to a minimum.
 Don’t be tempted to use long quotes just because you have the text in front of you.
 The examiner wants to see how you are interpreting the question and your ability to present an argument